thaibinhbr97/stock-portfolio-tracker/README.md

 - Allow users to buy, sell, and view stocks in their portfolio.
 - Allow users to view their holdings and profit/loss in their portfolio.
 - Record buy/sell transactions and maintain a history of investments.
-- Filter transactions by action(buy/sell), date and time, or symbol.
+- Filter transactions by action(buy/sell), date and time, or stock symbol.

 ### Who will use it?
 - Individual investors who want to track their holdings.